-A domain is a good way to gain trust in your brand.
+A domain is a good way to establish trust in your brand.
 It’s a solid piece of real estate on the internet.
 It says you’re here to stay.

 It’s a great way to build up a professional and credible image for your business, both online and offline.
 It sends out a message to your customers that you are an established, legitimate business and that they should put their trust in you.

-Speaking of trust, there are a number of websites online that you may not want linked to your brand.
+Speaking of trust, there are numerous websites you do not want your brand to be associated with.
 As great as the internet is, we all know those sorts of websites.
 If you don’t register your business domain, then someone else could.

 A domain is your space.
 It’s a place to really showcase your values, services and the human side of your business.
 In a crowded market, people will always notice the business that has a unique perspective and your domain is your place to really shine.

 One further reason to have a domain is marketing.
-Knowing how to market is the key thing that’s going to help your business survive.
+Knowing how to market is the key to helping your business survive.

 A domain can help hugely with this.
-It makes you visible and searchable.
+You become visible and searchable.
 More than ever consumers are turning to the internet to explore businesses — whether it’s checking reviews, social media or shopping.
-By having a domain of your own, you can ensure that your website comes out on top when people Google you.
+By having a domain of your own, you ensure that your website comes out on top when people Google you.

 The Decline Of The .com

-Once upon a time, holding a .com domain was the measure of your success and legitimacy as a business.
+Once upon a time, holding a .com domain was the measure of a business’ success and legitimacy.
 It was the mainstay of a website, as important as the www.

-The chances are the domain name you’ve been coveting, has been coveted and bought by someone else.
+The chances are the domain name you covet, has been coveted and bought by someone else.

 In 2012 internet regulations changed which ended the restrictions on suffixes.